bjhee/bjh-site-assistant/README.md

 ## Changelog
 #### 2/23/2016 v1.2
-Add function that allow user to add script to HTML <head>.
+Add function that allow user to add script to HTML head tag.
 It is usually used to add utility code like Baidu Analytics.

 #### 1/9/2016 v1.1.2
 Fix the 'self' variable case sensitive issue